Bank of Sun Prairie Welcomes You Back

 - Do not click on links in emails or in texts claiming you can get your money faster by sending personal information or by clicking on links.

 If you suspect anything fishy at all as it relates to the economic impact payments, or anything at all when it comes to your money, please contact us immediately.
 Bank of Sun Prairie is here for you and will guide you through your concerns.
 Call us at 608.837.4511 or email [email protected].
 If you’d like to make an appointment, email us at [email protected].
-All four of our drive-thrus in Sun Prairie and Cottage Grove and our Main Street Sun Prairie walk-up station are open.
+All four branches are now open in Sun Prairie and Cottage Grove.

 Watch Out for Scams and Other Fraudulent Activity